Hostile Takeover

 He’d had one foot in memory reconstructions ever since he stepped out of the bunker.
 It was all too much was like that night.
 Again and again, the past devouring the present

-No, he didn’t do nothing.
+No, he wouldn’t do nothing.

 He pressed a button and he closed the door, lest anything else fall through the hole in the world.